How to Protect & Monitor Your Author Brand (+ Why You Should)

 Using-Mention-for-engagement

 One day, I checked my dashboard and found the below tweet.
-In this case, someone used the word “kindlepreneur” but didn't use my Twitter handle.
+In this case, someone used the word “kindlepreneur” but didn't use my X handle.

-If I didn't have mention, I never would have known that she had done it.
-Furthermore, here is a serious potential fan.
-This person not only used my free Amazon Best Seller Rank Calculator tool, they turned to Twitter and wrote out a tweet telling their followers about it.
+If I didn't have Mention, I never would have known that she had done it.
+Furthermore, this is a potential fan.
+This person not only used my free Amazon Best Seller Rank Calculator tool, they turned to X and wrote out a tweet telling their followers about it.

 Engaging-with-fans-using-Mention